 Cars and trucks are big, fun, sexy products, so it was the natural next step.

 Lighting, of course, is a key factor for any photographer.
 In Automotive photography, there is a particular emphasis on it that even the common person will notice.
-Photographer MJ Sugrue says that auto photography is the perfect combination of “real-life beauty and computer magic.”
+San Francisco-based shooter MJ Sugrue says that auto photography is the perfect combination of “real-life beauty and computer magic.”
 Typically, gorgeous retouching makes the lighting of these shoots stand out for the viewer from brand to brand and car to car.

 There is also a very specific story-telling aspect to the specialty.
 Any car, train, or plane represents the ability to move freely.
 Freedom, adventure, family road trips, and singing along to the radio are all classic auto tropes, and successful ones at that.